samuelpalacioss/ml-data-science-course/2-ml-ds-framework.md

 ### 1. Splitting Data (3 sets)

-- Since we aim to use ML models for future predictions, it’s crucial to test how well they perform in real-world conditions.
+Since we aim to use ML models for future predictions, it’s crucial to test how well they perform in real-world conditions.
 To do this we split data in 3 different sets:

 1. Training set (70%): To train our model.
 2. Validation set (10-15%): To tune our model.
 3. Test set (10-15%): To test and compare our different models.

+> [!NOTE]
 > We can think of these sets as:
 >
 > 1. Training set (Course material)